ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ## Tips for performance optimizations

 - To reduce application memory consumption, consider using streams for large inserts (e.g. from files) and selects when applicable.
-For event listeners and similar use cases, [async inserts](https://clickhouse.com/docs/en/optimize/asynchronous-inserts) could be another good option, allowing to minimize or complete avoid batching on the client side.
+For event listeners and similar use cases, [async inserts](https://clickhouse.com/docs/en/optimize/asynchronous-inserts) could be another good option, allowing to minimize, or even completely avoid batching on the client side.
 Async insert examples are available in the [client repository](https://github.com/ClickHouse/clickhouse-js/tree/main/examples), with `async_insert_` as the file name prefix.
 - The client enable compression for `query` responses by default, but `insert` compression is disabled.
 When using large inserts, you might want to enable request compression as well.
 You can use `ClickHouseClientConfigOptions.compression.request` for that.
 - Compression has some performance penalty.
 As it is enabled by default for responses, you might consider disabling it if you need to speed the selects up, but, on the other hand, it comes with a cost of network traffic increase.